Why WKU English?

 Along with these activities, you also have many opportunities to study away.
 The department has offered courses in Greece, Switzerland, Cuba, and more!
 Additionally, WKU is repeatedly a top Fulbright grant-producing institution, and English majors make up a good portion of these student winners.
 A number of faculty have also created travel opportunities to Oxford, Mississippi, Chicago, Memphis, and Louisville as part of regular classes.

 Our department has also created an amazing internship program that is ideal for career-minded students.
-Not all English departments offer such practical, real-world, on-the-job learning opportunities, but we have an intensive program that places students as web designers, social media consultants, teaching assistants, educational content creators, and music publicists to name a few.
+Not all English departments offer such practical, on-the-job learning opportunities, but we have an intensive program that places students as web designers, social media consultants, teaching assistants, educational content creators, and music publicists to name a few.

 For a glimpse of what others have done within some of our undergraduate concentrations, see the English alumni profiles below: